jmlavoier/react-clickout/README.md

 It's a custom hook that handles an event after clicking out of the component

+> This library is deprecated in order to encourage you to use [useClickAway](https://github.com/streamich/react-use/blob/master/docs/useClickAway.md) from [react-use](https://github.com/streamich/react-use) library.

 ## Get started
 Alright, let's go.
 First you should install the library